-The BioPro HemiEdge 1st MTP Implant is a design update to an implant design used for over 60 years.
-The implant is designed to address potential problems while maintaining the current instrumentation and implantation techniques; one more procedural step is required with the addition of the HemiEdge sizers.
-1st MTP implant surgery for hallux limitus/rigidus is an easy surgical procedure with quick healing with the absence of adjunctive procedures and provides a great choice for patients wishing to maintain joint motion.
+In summary, the BioPro HemiEdge® 1st MTP Implant is a design update to an implant design used for over 60 years.
+The implant is designed to address potential problems while maintaining the current instrumentation and implantation techniques.
+One more procedural step is required with the addition of the HemiEdge® sizers.
+1st MTP implant surgery for hallux limitus/rigidus is an easy surgical procedure with quick healing (absence of adjunctive procedures).
+It provides a great choice for all patients wishing to maintain joint motion.
 The implant is recommended for patients 50 years and older as clinical literature has shown higher success rates in patients above 50 years.
 However, the study author has successfully used the implant on patients 35 years and older and recommends surgeon discretion for implant use in younger patients.
-All patients should follow recommended post- operative protocol per their physician or recommendations as written in BioPro pamphlets.
+All patients should follow recommended postoperative protocol per their physician or recommendations as written in BioPro pamphlets.